 One of our favourite things about cycling in Tenerife is the dramatic scenery: from the lost world of Masca to vertical sea cliffs and the spectacular Mount Teide, Spain's highest mountain.
 You can see Teide from all over the island, looming upwards; it's one of the main attractions for the pro cycling teams that descend on the island during training camp season.

-There aren't many places you can train on 40+km climbs that take you from sea level to 2,300m during European winter.
+There aren’t many places you can train on 40+ kilometre climbs that take you from sea level to 2,300 metres during European winter, so biking in Tenerife offers you plenty of unique experiences as a road cyclist.

 Cycling Tenerife is about as good as it gets.